TestExersize/front-end-exersize/README.md

       * 1 email input field with validation
       * 1 textarea element.
 Restrict input to 300 elements

-      Provide form validation by demand from parent.
+      Please provide form validation upon request from parent.
 All form fields except readonly input fields should have required attribute.
-By demand validate form and if form is valid send entered user data out of component in JSON format, otherwise hint user incorrect input.
+Upon request the form should be validated and if the data is valid send entered user data out of component in JSON format, otherwise hint user about incorrect input.
 Date should be converted to milliseconds in result JSON.
 Also component should input data from outside and properly fill all form fields.

 3. Create `user education` component.
-Component consist of three input fields, name, start date and end date.
-Near this at the right presented plus button.
-Optionally appearing minus button.
-Press plus button user can add new education place.
-Press minus button - user can remove added education element.
-There is no any restrictions for count of educational elements, user can input any count.
-Provide validation for this element, all text fields is required.By demand from parent component should send JSON data with added educational items.
+Component consist of three input fields, name, start date and end date.On the right side should be the plus (+) button.
+Minus (-) buttong should appear optionally.
+By pressing plus button user can add new education place.
+By press minus button - user can remove added education element.
+There are no other restrictions for count of educational elements, user can input any count.
+Provide validation for the element, all text fields are required.
+Upon request from the parent, component should send JSON data with added educational items.
 Also component should get data from outside and properly show it.
 Simply put, component should has input parameter and output parameter.
-The component can receive data from outside, user can modify it and by demand return new modified data
+The component can receive data from outside, user can modify it and upon request return the modified data
  ```
  {
     "data": [